- This event has passed.

 About this Event

-TICKETS ARE PRICED PER VEHICLE, NOT PER PERSON
+***TICKETS ARE SOLD PER VEHICLE, NOT PER PERSON***

 Code of Conduct

-All guests are expected to wear a mask anytime they are outside of a vehicle and adhere to CDC and Vermont guidelines in relation to physical distancing while attending drive-in events.
+All guests are expected to adhere to CDC and Vermont guidelines in relation to social distancing while attending drive-in events.

 General Guidelines to Follow: